iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ### Give the context of early-life history behaviour (e.g. vertical migration) in fish and what has been found before

 ### Aims / Hypothesis
+- Is ontogeny a predictor of depth for temperate reef fish?
+- Is length a predictor of depth for temperate reef fish?
+- Do these relationships change depending on the oceanographic feature?

-- To see if in temperate species, ontogeny or length are also a driver of vertical position as shown in tropical species
+temperate species, ontogeny or length are also a driver of vertical position as shown in tropical species
 - Why did you choose the experimental design, e.g. utilised other design based on competitive ship time

 ## Methods